David-Frank/AWS-Trivia-App/README.md

---Using AWS CodeBuild to Test the Application Once More:
+-- Using AWS CodeBuild to Test the Application Once More:

 I began by updating the application with a buildspec file, and using CodeBuild to test the application.

 The buildspec file contains the same tests I performed with the local build: linting with pylint, and unit tests with pytest.
 I also used CodeBuild to run the unit tests against the application, and then I viewed the log output.

+-- Creating a Pipeline

+Finally, I start by using AWS CodePipeline to create a new pipeline.
+I created a new feature branch in the repository and edited some application code.
+I then committed the changes to the new feature branch and merged the feature branch into my main branch.